gchq/event-logging/README.md

 `./gradlew clean build`

-Towards the end of the build process, it will download the sources jar for the latest release of _event-logging_ from GitHub and compare the java source files in it to those just built.
-This provies a quick way of seeing the impact on the API from any chnages in the shema.
+Towards the end of the build process, it will download the sources jar for the latest release of _event-logging_ from GitHub and compare the Java source files in it to those just built.
+This provides a quick way of seeing the impact on the API from any changes in the schema.
 For example some schema changes that would not be a breaking change as far as an XML document is concerned (e.g. a rename of a complex type), would become a breaking change in the JAXB classes.

 ## Using the _Event Logging_ API